Imanolasolo/Scientific_calculator/README.md

 > To make it windows-executable copy and rename `Scientific_calculator.py` to `Scientific_calculator.pyw`

-> Run `yinstaller --noconsole Scientific_calculator.pyw` in the command line (I used Windows powershell).
+> Run `pyinstaller --noconsole Scientific_calculator.pyw` in the command line (I used Windows powershell).

 > Run the executable program installed in newly created `DIST` directory.